wcarhart/willcarh.art/content/blog/the-easy-way-to-add-dark-mode-to-your-website.md

 }
 ```
 Now, try adding the class `dark-mode` to the parent-most `<html>` tag.
 When we add the `dark-mode` class, our site switches to dark mode!
+>> Note | If for whatever reason you aren't able to target the outermost `<html>` tag, you can also target the `<body>` tag, which may make sense for some websites.
+To do this, place your CSS color variables in `body` and `body.dark-mode` instead of `:root` and `:root.dark-mode`.
+Don't forget to update the JavaScipt down below, too.

 ### Adding the toggle
 Next, let's add a button to toggle dark mode on and off.
 I'm going to use [this icon](https://fontawesome.com/icons/lightbulb?style=solid) from [FontAwesome](https://fontawesome.com/).
 Let's update our HTML with this new button.